 - Do you want to comprehend the intricacies of governance challenges in contemporary times and be able to respond to them with compelling insights?

 - Are you a professional working in the field of peace and security in Africa?
 Are you interested in taking your career to the next stage?

 - Do you want immersive, critical and dynamic training while continuing to work at your organization?

-If your answer to the above questions is yes, then the MPSA Programme is the right academic programme for you.
-The Institute for Peace and Security Studies (IPSS) is currently accepting applications for the 16th cohort intake.
-The application deadline is 17 July 2020 and the Programme will commence on 4 October 2020.
+If your answer to the above questions is yes, then the MPSA Programme is the right educational programme for you.
+The application deadline is 15 July 2023, and the Programme will commence on 2 October 2023.

 How to apply

 Note: You will need a Gmail email account to complete the application

 Step 1: Prepare the required documents listed below (in PDF)

 - Passport photo (minimum 720×1280 pixels)

 - Letter of motivation (1-page maximum)